 - Provide at least one to two week's notice of requested building inspection date.

-- As of 01 Oct 18, before a Final Inspection can be booked, a complete Code Compliance Cerrtificate application must be submitted and confirmation received from QLDC.
+- As of 01 Oct 18, before a Final Inspection can be booked, a complete Code Compliance Cerrtificate application must be submitted and confirmation received from QLDC that initial checks have been passed.

 - Specific Building Control Officers (BCO) cannot be requested.
 Which BCO is conducting your inspection is only known on the day of it.